 The first-year grant instalment must be withdrawn within three years of the date it was awarded on.
 The final instalment of a multi-year grant must be withdrawn within five years of the date the first-year grant was awarded on.

 A report on the use of the grant must be made within one year of the final payment of the last year of the multi-year grant.
+Although the previous year is clarified in the continuation application, the report on the use to be submitted after the final year should take a retrospective look at the whole multi-year funding and its effects.
 The report is made and submitted in the Online Service for Grantees.

 A failure to submit a report will prevent the grantee from being awarded a grant in the future.